-It's easy to plan a fun and regional excursion along this fascinating Northern Virginia trail.
+It's easy to plan a fun and regional excursion along each and every mile marker of this fascinating Northern Virginia trail.
 Here are a few places you should stop along the way.

 From here, it’s worth a venture down Broad Street, Falls Church’s main drag that is filled with great local dining, from gooey grilled cheeses at Spacebar to classic Italian at Sfizi to locally roasted coffee at Rarebird Coffee Roasters and to fresh-brewed beer at Solace Outpost, and small business retail such as CD Cellar and Doodlehopper 4 Kids.

 Before you leave the “Little City,” swing up Washington Street to check out the lineup of upcoming shows at The State Theatre, one of the area’s beloved venues for live music and concerts.

 This is when you will be entering Fairfax County.